Data Inspector

 -

-- saving the axis location, number of rows and columns in the grid;
+— saving the location of the axes, the number of rows and columns in the grid;

 -

-Displaying specific signals on selected axes, including a colour scheme;
+Displaying specific signals on selected axes, including the color scheme;

 -